-“Be Prepared“ is the long-time Boy Scouts motto.
+“Be Prepared“ is the Boy Scouts long-time motto.
 A little pre-planning, some training and then lots of practice and you are off to a good start.

-Mine starts with the carrying pouch that can clip to a belt.
+Mine starts with the carrying pouch that can clip to a belt or day pack.
 It is a standard US Military M1967 Compass pouch, or when rigged upside down on the ALICE clip, is an emergency field dressing pouch.
 Either way, just the right size for a very basic kit.
-Note: Don’t try to fly “commercial” anywhere with some of this stuff!
-Procure local replacements upon arrival.
+Any kit should be tailored to your likely locale and possible situation.

 Inside it is a standard “drug store” soap dish wrapped with electrical tape.
 You could just carry the soap dish in a shirt pocket to save the bulk (and therefore more likely to carry it).
 Wrapped in electrical tape around the edges, it is pretty water/immersion proof.
 That tape can come in handy as well – be generous.